Overview of abortion: An

 Courts often find that these laws are so vaguely worded that physicians are unable to determine whether a specific act is allowed or

 prohibited.
-Those laws which survive court challenges are not particularly effective; they often merely have the effect of generating a delay before a woman can obtain an abortion, or of making it easier for women seeking an abortion to go to a nearby state.
+Those laws which survive court challenges are not particularly effective; they often merely have the effect of generating a delay before a woman can obtain an abortion, or of making it more probable that women seeking an abortion will go to a nearby state.

-Approval of the drug RU-486 has forever change abortion in America.
+Approval of the abortion drug RU-486 has forever change abortion in America.
 Doctors are now able to

 prescribe the pills and women may be able to take the pill at their

 homes.
 Rural women will not have to drive long distances to abortion